 That programme identified that there were no buildings which were clad in the same type of ACM cladding which had been implicated in the Grenfell incident.

-Furthermore, the inspections also confirmed that general fire safety measures in those buildings were either already satisfactory, or required some improvements, which have now been undertaken and completed to the satisfaction of the Council and Lancashire Fire and Rescue.
+Furthermore, the inspections also confirmed that general fire safety measures in those buildings were either already satisfactory, or required some improvements, which were undertaken and completed to the satisfaction of the Council and Lancashire Fire and Rescue.

 Below is a list of questions relating to Tower Blocks in Preston following the tragic incident in June 2017.